 The basic prerequisite for successful international mobility is the recognition of academic credits and higher education qualifications.
 How are the qualifications awarded by German and foreign universities assessed, classified and recognised?
 The basis for the recognition of higher education qualifications in the European Higher Education Area is outlined in the

 Lisbon Convention of 1997.

 Provided that there are no substantial differences between the foreign and German qualifications, they are to be recognised.
-Academic accreditation, however, remains at the discretion of the higher education institutions (HEIs).
+Academic accreditation, however, remains at the discretion of the universities.

 In addition, there are bilateral, governmental equivalency agreements between Germany and, mainly, European countries.
 The details of these agreements are prepared by the German Rectors' Conference (HRK) and the Standing Conference of the Ministers of Education and Cultural Affairs (KMK).

-HRK Framework Agreements are concluded between the HRK, representing the interests of German HEIs, and non-European partner organisations to improve international cooperation in higher education.
+HRK Framework Agreements are concluded between the HRK, representing the interests of German universities, and non-European partner organisations to improve international cooperation in higher education.

 To facilitate the recognition of higher education qualifications, the Diploma Supplement (DS), given to all those graduating from a Bachelor’s or Master’s programme, also includes an overview of the German Higher Education System.